Why is the "Customer Experience Design" process important for Franchise business models?

 The franchise business model needs to work harder and smarter to succeed because of the way the business is structured.

 In a franchise system, the head office entity is in charge of the online channel and needs to create intuitive and relevant online experiences to audiences they do not regularly engage with.
-The issue being, they are two steps removed.
+The issue is, they are two steps removed.

 - They do not usually engage directly with consumers day in day out (step 1), and